-Beginning in 2017, ITA will establish a new foundation to provide academic scholarships, underwrite academic poster sessions at annual TITANIUM conferences in Europe and the United States, and support research projects and other ITA programs.
-While details are forthcoming, companies would be able to provide tax-free contributions to support the foundation initiative.
-Membership committee members indicated that the foundation would play an important part in the above-mentioned outreach to academia.
+ITA has established a foundation (ITF) to provide academic scholarships, underwrite academic poster sessions at annual TITANIUM conferences in Europe and the United States, and support research projects and other ITA programs.
+Companies or individuals may provide tax-free contributions to support the foundation’s initiatives.
+ITA Members have indicated the foundation will play an important part in the above-mentioned outreach to academia.

-The membership committee agreed that expanding student interaction within the ITA and increasing the interest in titanium research is a worthwhile and necessary goal.
-The consensus was that the ITA, through its outreach efforts, needs to expand the number of students interested in titanium-related activities in order to attract new talent for the industry.
-Universities already engaged in titanium research include Carnegie Mellon and Ohio State.
-Simpson pointed out that, in order to broaden the opportunities for more university engagement, the ITA should start with the universities who are already working with titanium first, and then expand the program once success has been measured.
+Expanding student interaction within the ITA and increasing the interest in titanium research is a worthwhile and necessary goal.
+ITF, through its outreach efforts, needs to expand the number of students interested in titanium-related activities in order to attract new talent for the industry.

 ITF, through continued support of donors and the ITA, will continue to enhance the annual TITANIUM conference series where manufacturing people and materials scientists can attend, mingle and focus on titanium.
 Future TITANIUM conferences will offer sessions with the goal of bringing the industry and academia together.